How Automation Affects Other Aspects of User Acquisition Management

 This is a big part of the art of campaign management right now – bringing creative, targeting, and budgeting together in just the right way.
 The exact execution of this varies from industry to industry, client to client, and even week to week.
 But that’s the challenge of great user acquisition management right now.
 For some of us, it’s a lot of fun.

-While user acquisition managers can now step back from certain parts of campaign management, there’s still a need for humans to supervise the machines.
+While automation affects campaign management, user acquisition managers can now step back from certain aspects.
+There is still a need for humans to supervise the machines.

 The algorithms are increasingly effective, but they still have some serious blind spots.
 For example, algorithms run on data.
 Restrict their access to data, and performance drops off precipitously.